The Islamic Republic’s Power Centers

 There are informal constraints on the supreme leader, as well.
 The position is considered both an arbiter of Iranian politics and a source of emulation, so his direction is meant to both set the course for the republic but also reflect broader consensus among elites.
 Meanwhile, the supreme leader relies as much on typical instruments of political power [PDF]—control of media outlets, patronage, and so on—as the religious trappings of his office to influence government and society.

 Answering to the supreme leader is the president, who serves as head of government.
-Though the position is not officially reserved for men, no woman has ever been approved as a presidential candidate.
-Elected to a maximum of two four-year terms, the president is charged with executing the country’s laws and setting policy within parameters set by the supreme leader.
+(Neither office is specifically reserved for men, though no woman has ever been permitted to seek these seats by the regime-aligned electoral authority.)
+Eligible for a maximum of two four-year terms, the president is charged with executing the country’s laws, setting policy within parameters set by the supreme leader, and conducting diplomacy on the state’s behalf.
 He nominates members of the cabinet, who must be confirmed by the parliament.
 He also proposes the budget, which must then be passed under the normal legislative process.
-(Profits from petroleum exports, projected to reach up to $26 billion in fiscal year 2022, account for roughly a quarter of expected government revenue; Khamenei has argued for lessening Iran’s oil dependence.)
-The current president, Ebrahim Raisi, is seen as a protégé of the supreme leader.
+As with the tightly controlled vote that brought Raisi to power, the June 2024 election will favor conservative regime loyalists, CFR Iran expert Ray Takeyh writes.

 More on: